 I had forgotten…. my husbands’ were the same way.

 We sat in the sun together, warming ourselves.
 We watched the waves crashing one after the other.
 I felt mesmerized by the waves, they never failed to arrive on time, one after the other.
 I watched the birds soaring overhead and then diving into the water.
 I saw the animal which was the source of the barking noise, a huge animal that lay on the rocks like a giant slug with short fur.
-Occasionally one of them would raise up their head and bark, I could see that they had a face like a wolf or a coyote.
+Occasionally one of them would raise up its head and bark, I could see that they had a face, like a wolf or a coyote.

 What happened to your husbands?